DLA and other financial help

 Carer’s Allowance can be backdated in line with the DLA award, as long as you apply within three months of getting the DLA decision.
 If you apply later, Carer’s Allowance can only be backdated for three months.

-If your family gets Child Tax Credit or Universal Credit, you’ll get extra payments for a child who gets DLA.
+If your family gets Universal Credit, you’ll get extra payments for a child who gets DLA – known as the disabled child addition.
 This also applies for a child whose existing DLA award increases to the highest rate of the care component.

 Income Support

-Some families who claimed Income Support before the introduction of tax credits still get extra payments for their children in their Income Support.
+Some families who claimed Income Support before the introduction of tax credits still get extra payments for their children in their Income Support although the majority of these families will now have migrated to Universal Credit.

 For these families, getting DLA will lead to getting extra money in Income Support.
 This is the disabled child premium (and an enhanced disability premium if your child gets the highest rate of the care component).